<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>If your pillow is not machine-washable, it’ll likely need to be spot cleaned or hand-washed and then air-dried.</p>

-<p>Regardless if your pillow is machine-washable or not, be sure your pillow is completely dry before you reinsert it in the pillowcase and put it back on your bed.
+<p>Regardless of whether your pillow is machine-washable, be sure it is completely dry before you reinsert it into the pillowcase and put it back on your bed.
 Even a mildly damp pillow can develop mildew or mold.</p>

 <p>Always use a pillowcase with your pillow.
 Although most pillows have a soft fabric casing, you should still use something over your pillow for an extra layer of protection from moisture and dust.
 Pillowcases can also be more aesthetically pleasing than just the plain pillow cover, so you can use them to decorate your bedroom.</p>